telerik/blazor-docs/components/grid/columns/menu.md

 ### Column Chooser

+The Column Chooser in the Column Menu and allows you to toggle the visiblity of Grid columns from the Column Menu.
+By the default all columns are visible under the `Columns` section of the Column Menu.

+To enable the column chooser, set the `ShowColumnChooser` paramter of the `<GridColumnMenuSettings>` to `true`.

 ![column chooser screenshot](images/column-menu-column-chooser.png)

-The Column Chooser is enabled by default in the Column Menu and allows you to toggle the visiblity of Grid columns from the Column Menu.
-By the default all columns are visible under the `Columns` section of the Column Menu.

-To hide a column from the Column Chooser set the `VisibleInColumnChooser` property of the adjacent column to `false`.
+To hide a column from the Column Chooser set the `VisibleInColumnChooser` property of the column to `false`.

-To disable the Column Chooser from the Column Menu set the `ShowColumnChooser` paramter of the `<GridColumnMenuSettings>` to `false`.

-To disable the Column Chooser from the Column Menu for a specific column set the `ShowColumnChooser` paramter of the Grid column to false.
+### Example of Column Menu Features Settings

->caption Use the GridColumnMenuSettings tag to control the common feature of the Column Menu
+>caption Use the GridColumnMenuSettings tag to control the common features of the Column Menu

 ````CSHTML
 @* Disable the column chooser from the Column Menu and disable the filtering for the Id column. *@